 BHAs typically come in the form of salicylic acid, and work at a deeper level on the skin, getting further into the pores and attracting oil.
 Those of you with blemished and oily skin: BHAs are for you!
 While BHAs can be slightly drying, they work wonders on acne and blackheads and also have anti-inflammatory properties.
 These acids work best applied after cleansing and giving them time (read: 20 minutes) to work their magic before applying anything else.
 Pat on your BHAs, pop on a short Netflix episode and chill out for a bit before taking any next steps.

 Now that you know the basics about these acids, it’s time to match your skin’s needs to the perfect product.

-For a BHA powerhouse, try COSRX BHA Blackhead Power Liquid, formulated with willow bark extract and niacinamide, this treatment has 4% natural BHA and dives deep into pores to clear sebum build-up and boost cell turnover, while including sodium hyaluronate to keep skin from over-drying—essential in these cold months!
-Start out by using this just once a week (trust us, this formula is potent) as a PM serum applied with a cotton pad to congested areas.
-Wait approximately 20-30 minutes before applying heavier products, and be sure to use SPF the morning after!
+For a BHA powerhouse, try Hanskin Pore Cleansing Oil [BHA], formulated with jojoba oil and evening primrose, this treatment has natural BHA and dives deep into pores to clear sebum build-up and boost cell turnover, while including olive and jojoba oil to keep skin from over-drying—essential in these cold months!

 I hope this guide has clarified the basics of acids for you, and that you now feel more confident to go forth and glow.
 Happy exfoliating, everyone!